 Stallings went 2-for-5 with three RBI in Wednesday's 4-3 win over St. Louis.

 He's serving as Francisco Cervelli's backup while Elias Diaz (hamstring) remains sidelined.
 Stallings, who is best known for his steady defense, hit a surprising .285 in 256 Triple-A at-bats in 2018 (well above his career mark of .252).
 The 28-year-old has made just 19 appearances in the majors over the last three seasons.

 Stallings was called up by the Pirates on Saturday.

 Stallings will serve as the Pirates' third catcher for the stretch run.
 His limited role will likely prevent him from having much fantasy value, though a solid .285/.335/.414 line for Triple-A Indianapolis hints at some potential.

 Stallings was optioned to Triple-A Indianapolis on Thursday, Adam Berry of MLB.com reports.

 Francisco Cervelli is back to full health, so Stallings will head back to the minors after a four-day stay with the big club during which he failed to make an appearance.
 The 28-year-old, who is hitting .284/.333/.408 with Triple-A Indianapolis, will continue to serve as organizational catching depth.

 Stallings was recalled from Triple-A Indianapolis on Sunday.

-Stallings was optioned to Triple-A Indianapolis on Sunday, Adam Berry of MLB.com reports.
+Stallings was recalled from Triple-A Indianapolis on Friday, Adam Berry of MLB.com reports.